 Instructions

-- Push the saute button on your Instant pot and let heat up.
+- To make in the Instant Pot: Push the saute button on your Instant pot and let heat up.

 - Add the oil and then place all the ribs in the pot.
 Sprinkle with salt and black pepper and cook until the ribs are golden brown on both sides.
 Then press the cancel button.

-- If using a slow cooker, you can add everything into the crock and cook on low for 8 hours or high for 4 hours.
+- To make in a slow cooker: Add everything into the crockpot and cook on low for 6-8 hours or high for 4-6 hours.
+Let cool before serving.

 Nutrition Information: